Cycling

 Mifigue Café-Restaurant

-Continue towards Orford, and stop at Mifigue café-restaurant.
-This cozy spot offers a seasonal menu, third-wave coffee, and an excellent selection of privately imported wines.
+Cycle to downtown Magog, then head toward Orford and stop at Mifigue.
+This small establishment offers a seasonal menu, third-wave coffee, and a beautiful selection of privately imported wines.

 From Magog to Sherbrooke

-Then you’ll reach Magog, where you can coast along the Route verte, which will gently bring you back to Sherbrooke.
+Then head back toward Magog, where you can cruise along the Route Verte, following the river as it gently leads you back to Sherbrooke.

 Siboire Jacques-Cartier